Killing Eve star earns the title of the world’s most perfect face

 The doctor explains that the technique is based on beauty in Ancient Greece and the mathematical calculation makes use of the algebraic constant known as the Golden Ratio.

 “Zendaya came in second and easily topped the scores for lips with a mark of 99.5% and her forehead with 98%.
 Bella Hadid was third, achieving the maximum score for eye and chin position.
-Beyoncé came in fourth, scoring the highest marks for face shape (99.6%) and getting very high scores for the eyes, brow area and lips.
+Beyoncé came in fourth, scoring the highest scores for face shape (99.6%) and getting very high scores for the eyes, brow area and lips.”

 The evaluation is also made for men and the men’s list includes actors Robert Pattinson, Henry Cavill, Bradley Cooper, Brad Pitt and George Clooney.